How much to charge for junk removal

 Once you have a good idea of how much work is needed to complete a junk hauling job, you can plan your biggest expense: labor.

-Generally, the number of workers you need for a job depends on how many items need to be hauled.
+Through our practical knowledge, generally, the number of workers you need for a job depends on how many items need to be hauled.

 For most jobs, you’ll need a minimum of two workers, but this number can go up if it’s a job with several truckloads or with heavy items that need to be transported.
 You can factor labor into your final price or you can display it as a line item in your estimate.